Updated: 7 April 2026

 Here, you’ll find snacks including paddu (a fermented rice batter dish with a prawn filling) and pan rolls.
 But the namesake hoppers are the main attraction.
 The team serves two types: a hollow, bowl-shaped pancake-like hopper, and string hoppers (idiyappam) – soft and pillowy discs shaped with thin strands of batter.
 The hopper sets come with sambals and curries – such as okra curry, market fish curry and spicy prawn curry.
 After dinner, there’s a version of Perera’s grandmother’s Sri Lankan dessert, mango fluff.

-Perera has said the food here tastes better when eaten with your hands.
-So, he designed the space with a tap in the centre of the room – creating a communal and convivial atmosphere.
-The prolific interior designer (who designed Ursula’s in Sydney) also added low-lying fans and greenery.
-And his personal decor adds a homely touch, including a pot from a temple that Perera’s grandmother gave him, and his grandfather’s old walking stick.
+Perera thinks the food here tastes better when eaten with your hands.
+So, he designed the space with a wash tap in the centre of the room – creating a communal and convivial atmosphere.
+The prolific interior designer also added low-lying fans and greenery.
+And his personal decor adds a homey touch, including a pot Perera’s grandmother gave him, and his grandfather’s old walking stick.

-Updated: 6 March 2025Report an ErrorReport a Closure
+Updated: 7 April 2026Report an ErrorReport a Closure

 VIDEOS